fathanmuhandis/Digital-Thermostat/README.md

 5. Connect the mini servo SG90 to the microcontroller to receive commands for temperature control.
 6. Test the system to ensure proper functionality and adjust the temperature control as necessary.

-Overall, this hardware design and implementation will provide a reliable and effective means of controlling the temperature in a room using a potentiometer, DHT11 sensor, microcontroller, serial connection, 7-Segment Display, and mini servo SG90.

 ## Software implementation details
 ---